 The addition of buildings, roadways, parking lots and other surfaces that are impervious to rainfall further reduces infiltration and increases runoff.
-Stormwater drainage systems such as ditches, curb and gutter and storm drainage inlets and pipes further modify the natural hydrology that speeds stormwater runoff to local streams and concentrates pollutants from human activities in the watershed.
+Stormwater drainage systems such as ditches, curb and gutter and b +/- indicates cumulative gain and indicates cumulative loss storm drainage inlets and pipes further modify the natural hydrology that speeds stormwater runoff to local streams and concentrates pollutants from human activities in the watershed.
 Figure 3-6 illustrates how the water balance changes when natural forest cover is cleared and replaced by residential and urban development.